Artist Guide to Public Art: From Proposal to Contract

-This workshop comes directly from the conversations we’re already having.
+This workshop comes directly from the conversations I keep having with artists.

 “Is this a good deal?”